£ 3.50

 Language: English

 Paperback.
 Condition: new.
 Paperback.
 A new selection of Swift's witty, acerbic and polemical proseThe political dilemma of Ireland; the state of faith in England; the charms of the Beggar's Opera; the importance of puns . . .
 This selection gathers together some of Swift's most brilliant prose, from high politics to social gossip, from savage tirades to lighthearted social satire.
 In addition to his classic essays, the collection includes several of Swift's letters to Alexander Pope and other great thinkers of the age.
 Jonathan Swift (1667-1745) was born in Dublin.
 He is considered the foremost prose satirist in the English language, which stemmed from his criticism of Britain's repressive colonial policies in Ireland.
 This book discusses Swift's life and turbulent times, his political views and his powers as a writer of complex irony and intricate word play.
-Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
+Shipping may be from our UK warehouse or from our Australian or US warehouses, depending on stock availability.

 Seller: Ria Christie Collections, Uxbridge, United Kingdom